Curator

 Germany

-Lush palms and overgrown greenery dominate this view of the Palm House, a country estate designed by Karl Friedrich Schinkel to display the Prussian royals’ collection of tropical plants.
+Lush palms and overgrown greenery dominate this view of the Palm House, designed by Karl Friedrich Schinkel to display the Prussian royals’ collection of tropical plants.
 This painting plays with the boundaries between architecture and nature, imagination and reality: vines curl around soaring columns and bowed fronds evoke archways.
-Carl Blechen populated his dazzlingly specific place-portrait with a leisure scene derived from colonialist fantasies of non-European women.
-The artist dressed the figures in rich textiles that echo the building’s colors and motifs, as if he considered them an extension of the décor.
+Carl Blechen populated his dazzling place-portrait with a leisure scene derived from colonialist fantasies of non-European women.
+The artist dressed the figures in rich textiles that echo the building’s colors and motifs, as if he considered them an extension of the decor.

 Oil on canvas